-In each contract, description of an item is composed of a title, textual description and an array of image signatures.
+In each contract, description of an item is composed of a title, textual description and an array of image signatures as shown in fig 3.
 An image signature is calculated by using the SHA256 cryptographic hash function of an image taken by the Android client.
 The reason for not storing a whole image in the Ethereum BC is the cost associated with the high storage usage.
-Assuming that a PNG or JPG image with reasonable resolution has a size of 300 kB and cost of storing one 256 bit word on the Ethereum BC is 20,000 units of gas, cost for storing one image can be calculated by:
+Assuming that a PNG or JPG image with reasonable resolution has a size of 300 kB and cost of storing one 256 bit word on the Ethereum BC is 20000 units of gas, cost for storing one image can be calculated by: